siddharthkochar/VLearn/README.md

 # 🎬 VLearn V2 - AI Video Learning Console App

-A minimal console application that converts text input into learning videos using Google Gemini API for script generation and dual video providers (DeepBrainAI primary, Synthesia fallback) for video creation.
+A minimal console application that converts text input into learning videos using Google Gemini API for script generation and HeyGen API for AI avatar video creation.

 ## 🎯 Overview

 VLearn V2 is a simplified proof-of-concept application that demonstrates an automated pipeline for creating educational videos from text content.
 The application follows a bare minimum approach with no customizations, no logging, and uses default values for all video generation parameters.

-The system supports **dual video providers** with DeepBrainAI as the primary provider and Synthesia as the fallback provider, ensuring high availability and redundancy.
+The system uses **HeyGen's AI avatar technology** to create professional-quality educational videos with realistic AI presenters.

 ## 🚀 Quick Start

 ### Prerequisites
 - .NET 8 Runtime
 - Google Gemini API key
-- Synthesia API key
-- DeepBrainAI API key (for Phase 4 - optional)
+- HeyGen API key

 ### Installation